-Midwest Airlines stopped flying in 2010 when it merged into Frontier Airlines.
+Midwest Airlines stopped flying in 2010 when it merged with Frontier Airlines.
 Use our search form to search for flights on airlines that fly to similar destinations.
-Or, visit our pages for these alternative airlines below:

 Midwest Airlines was an American airline and operating from Wisconsin.
 The airline was based at Milwaukee Mitchell International Airport (MKE) and flew to more than 20 destinations across the US.
 Despite its name, the airline flew to destinations both outside and inside of the Midwest of the US, including to Nebraska, Minnesota, Massachusetts, California, New York, Nevada and more.